stream-labs/desktop/docs/README.md

 }
 ```

-## Asynchronous Execution
+## Asynchronous Task Execution

 Some service methods are asynchronous and return a Javascript promise.
-This is exposed via the API by
+This is exposed via the API by returning a subscription that will

-Some services' methods, for example `AppService.loadConfig()` return `Promise` which is also subscription that
-causes only one event when task is finished.

-request
+fire a single event.
+You can think of the subscription response as
+the acknowledgement of your request, and the event as a notification
+of completion with a result.

+Although fundamentally all requests sent over the socket are asynchronous,
+a function that returns a promise is a good indication that your
+application consuming the API should probably not block waiting for a
+response.
+Functions that return a promise do not guarantee fast
+execution.

+### Request
 ```
 {
     "jsonrpc": "2.0",